summaryrefslogtreecommitdiffstats

 46

-47- At least &MIN_RAM; Gbytes of RAM, though a modern modern build host with as
+47- At least &MIN_RAM; Gbytes of RAM, though a modern build host with as

 48 much RAM and as many CPU cores as possible is strongly recommended to